 There are a few different ways that this level of interest in shorting B&G Foods shares can be evaluated.

-B&G Foods's "short interest ratio" (SIR) is the quantity of B&G Foods shares currently shorted divided by the average quantity of B&G Foods shares traded daily (recently around 1.2 million).
-B&G Foods's SIR currently stands at 14.34.
-In other words for every 100,000 B&G Foods shares traded daily on the market, roughly 14340 shares are currently held short.
+B&G Foods's "short interest ratio" (SIR) is the quantity of B&G Foods shares currently shorted divided by the average quantity of B&G Foods shares traded daily (recently around 661871.53912296).
+B&G Foods's SIR currently stands at 23.26.
+In other words for every 100,000 B&G Foods shares traded daily on the market, roughly 23260 shares are currently held short.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against B&G Foods.
+A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against B&G Foods.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.